 Cleaning.
+Students are responsible for cleaning their room.
+Students need to bring cleaning supplies, including those for bathrooms, floors, mirrors, and windows.
 Students are encouraged to purchase a lightweight rechargeable sweeper for cleaning their own rooms.
-Resident assistants will provide information regarding approved shower cleaners.
-Vacuums are not to be taken outside for any reason.
+Showers must be cleaned with nonabrasive and bleach free cleaners.
+University vacuums are not to be taken outside for any reason.